~there are amazon affiliate links in this post~

 Emma Watson as Belle

 Let’s get some positives out of the way since there are a few.
 After reading a few interviews with Durran, I can say that the color of the gown was well thought out.
 Yellow is a very tricky color for people to pull off, it can also look terrible on film and can very easily look cheap.
-The color did work well with Emma Watson and looked nice on film.
+The color did work well for Emma Watson and looked nice on film.
 Personally I just wish it has some other level of contrast to make it look less sweet and a little more grown up but that is a personal nitpick.

 Emma Watson as Belle and Dan Stevens as The Beast 2017 Beauty and the Beast picture image